ThomasTKO/Exile.Altis_with_Cup_EBM_Stuff/README.md

 # Exile_Altis_with_Cup_EBM_Stuff
-With r3f , statusbar , rocket warning , wages , sell box and more
+With r3f , statusbar , rocket warning , wages , sell box and more.
-DMS and Vemf its Ai mission drop on @Exileserver/addons PBO Manager
+DMS and Vemf its Ai mission drop on @Exileserver/addons .
+PBO Manager .